warthan07/Nemaktis/README.md

 3. ``dtmm``, a diffractive transfer matrix python code which offer similar functionalities as ``bpm-solver`` but relies on a less acurate scheme (the diffraction is assumed to be isotropic, and the beam walk-off is neglected).
-The main advantage of this scheme is that it is incredibly well optimized and allows to get results in far less time than with the other schemes.
+The main advantages of this backend is that it is incredibly well optimized (it allows to get results in far less time than with the other schemes) and that it supports advanced simulations (Köhler illumination setup, iterative scheme for reflections...).

 The high-level interface corresponds to a python package named ``nemaktis`` and allows to set-up a director field for a LC sample (non-trivial shapes for the LC domain are supported), define